thegworld/gtx-browser/docs/gpu/gpu_testing_bot_details.md

 ### Isolate server credentials

 To upload and download isolates you must first authenticate to the isolate server.
-From a Chromium checkout, run:
+From a GTx Browser checkout, run:

 *   `./src/tools/luci-go/isolate login`